stevejay/middleengine-website/src/posts/2020-06-23-programming-the-nes-the-6502-in-detail.md

 JMP this_is_a_label
 ```

-You can also declare a label before an instruction, on the same line:
+You can also declare a label on the same line as an instruction:

 ```asm6502
 some_label: LDA #$00